Erik1007/mildew-detection-project/README.md

 ## Data Analysis and Machine Learning Libraries
 ********************

+* [Jupyter notebooks](https://jupyter.org/) was the main source used for running and executing the ML pipelines.

+* [Streamlit](https://streamlit.io/) is used to host the interactive dashboard.

-* Pandas is used for data analysis, especially for performing statstical analysis.
+* [Pandas](https://pandas.pydata.org/) is used for data analysis, especially for structuring the data.

-* Numpy is used to handle multi-dimensional arrays,  including providing a wide set of mathematical functions to operate on these arrays.
+* [Numpy](https://numpy.org/) is used to handle and manipulate multi-dimensional arrays, including providing a wide set of mathematical functions to operate on those arrays.

-* Matplotlib is used for data visualization including embedding plotts in Jupyter notebooks.
+* [Matplotlib](https://matplotlib.org/) is used for data visualization including embedding plotts in Jupyter notebooks.

-* Plotly is used for plotting data, functions, and to add animation to data visualization.
+* [Plotly](https://plotly.com/) is used for plotting data, functions, and to add animation to data visualization.

-* Scikit-learn contains tools used for predictive analysis, specifially used in this case to train the machine learning models for classification and clustetring.
+* [Scikit-learn](https://scikit-learn.org/stable/) contains tools used for data processing, predictive analysis, specifially used in this case to train the machine learning models for classification.

+* [Seaborn](https://seaborn.pydata.org/) is a high-level intetrface for statistical graphics and it offers numerous built-in themes for styling Matplot graphics.

+* [Tensorflow](https://www.tensorflow.org/) is used to filter out corrupt images or missing data during image processing.

+* [Keras](https://keras.io/) was used for the CNN model for the ML pipeline.

+* [Joblib](https://joblib.readthedocs.io/en/latest/) was used for loading and saving the images shapes.

+* [Github](https://github.com/) is used for hosting the project and accepting all of the pushed code.

+* [Gitpod](https://github.com/) is the workspace that hosted all facets of the project.

+* [Heroku](https://heroku.com) was used for deployment of the project.

 ********************
 ## Credits